 When Huckleberry Finn took off on his raft to escape Miss Watson’s misplaced efforts to teach him etiquette, he basically was traveling the same part of the Mississippi River on which we now find Misty Pearl.
 We figure his draft was about four inches.
 No worries about water depth for Huck and Old Jim.
 Plus that was fiction anyway.
 Lots of worries for us here in Alton, despite the patriotic welcome sign.

-From the point we plowed through the silt in the marina on Wednesday, the water at this end of the pool is down another 8 inches.
-We’re as low as the people in charge can allow and still pass barge traffic.
+From the point we plowed through the silt in the marina on Wednesday, the water at this end of the pool is down another eight inches.
+We’re as low as the people in charge can allow and still pass barge traffic on the river.
 Wow, are we lucky or what?

 Today before returning the rental we popped over to St. Charles, Missouri.
 Daniel Boone was born around here, maybe even in the first Missouri state capital building.
 Probably not, but maybe.

 St. Charles is pretty cool.
 They call it The Williamsburg of the Midwest, which puts it firmly behind Grafton in terms of enticing nicknames.
 We wouldn’t mind coming back sometime though.

 Alton supposedly is the most dangerous city in Illinois, which probably makes it pretty dang dangerous since it shares the state flag with Chicago and Joliet.
 We found Alton rather charming in its own way, however, albeit a tad short on water.
 We figure you’ve got to give credit to hard-luck places that are making an effort.
 Alton is making an effort.